 ICCIE COURSE CATALOG

-The ICCIE curriculum is comprised of five core courses – designed by our instructors and required for completion of the designation program – and electives, offered through ICCIE, The Institutes and IEA, two of which must be successfully completed by designation students.
+The ICCIE curriculum is comprised of seven core courses – designed by our instructors and required for completion of the designation program – and electives, offered through ICCIE, The Institutes and IEA, two of which must be successfully completed by designation students.

 Both the ICCIE core courses and the electives have hour allotments assigned to them.
 These represent the estimated number of total hours (both class hours and homework hours) each student is anticipated to spend on each course.